Community care for vulnerable newcomers by culturally safe healthcare professionals.

 5. Demonstrates commitment to health equity and social justice

-We take the time to provide person-focused care.
 That means giving our patients more time than they would typically receive in a busy medical setting.
 It also means that, per day, we are only bill about 25% of what a typical clinic would charge the provincial Medical Services Plan.
 This also means that the physicians who work with us do so at substantial cost to themselves.

 african-female-nurse-greeting-senior-couple-496114463_2122x1415.jpeg

-Our Commitment
+Our Commitments

 To Our Patients